nicolastah/semantic-style-transfer/README.md

 - Recall that **style transfer** is based on **perceptual losses**.
 Those losses allow to **separate style and content**.
 They are computed from **high level features**.
 As in the orignal work [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576), we extract those features using a **VGG19** pretrained on image classification.

 ## Usage
-Check the wiki for code usage.
+Check our wiki for code usage.

 ## Acknowledgements
 - Guided Gram Matrices is based on Gatys' paper [Controlling Perceptual Factors in Neural Style Transfer]()